busterbenson/public/book-of-beliefs.md

 #### Soloverse

-This is my word for a particular idea I'm obsessed with.
+This is my word for a particular idea I've long been obsessed with.
 It goes something like this: the universe is this giant space/time environment \(or simulation?\) that we are all a part of.
 The _soloverse_ is our mental model of that universe that our brain uses to _think about_ the universe and everything in it.
 You can’t really think about the universe directly \(it’s way too big\), you can only think about your mental model of the universe as it exists in your soloverse.
 Lots of interesting \(to me\) side effects result from this distinction.

 I first came across this idea in 2013 and found some interesting explorations of the idea referenced by the word _umwelt_, which is German for “environment” or “surroundings” and pronounced _oom-velt_.
 I just made up the term soloverse because it’s easier for me to think of it as a private, working model of the universe in our minds.